-The program follows 2016’s botcamp, betaworks’ first accelerator program, which brought together eight founding teams working on conversational interfaces and chatbots.
-Similarly, voicecamp is designed to support early-stage companies working at the forefront of voice-controlled conversational software, including applications for emerging platforms such as the Google Assistant and Amazon Alexa, other native voice apps, and enabling software or hardware technologies.
+The program followed 2016’s botcamp, betaworks’ first accelerator program, which brought together eight founding teams working on conversational interfaces and chatbots.
+Similarly, voicecamp was designed to support early-stage companies working at the forefront of voice-controlled conversational software, including applications for emerging platforms such as the Google Assistant and Amazon Alexa, other native voice apps, and enabling software or hardware technologies.

 Voice-based computing represents the evolution of conversational interfaces to a more natural and frictionless end user experience.
 In addition, as computers become more seamlessly installed into our daily lives, in connected homes, in automobiles, and in various wearable and augmenting devices, voice-based interfaces will become a staple of human-computer interaction.

-In addition, leading players in the ecosystem are participating as mentors to help the development of participating companies.
-These include tech platforms such as Amazon, Microsoft, Slack, SoundHound, and IBM.
+The above mentioned partners were joined by leading players in the ecosystem as mentors to help the development of participating companies.
+Those included tech platforms such as Amazon, Microsoft, Slack, SoundHound, and IBM.
 Venture capitalists like Greylock, Benchmark, KPCB, Bessemer, Homebrew, ENIAC, NextView, SV Angel, and LocalGlobe.
-Related startups like Anchor, Gimlet, and IFTTT.
+Related startups like Anchor, Gimlet, IFTTT, and Voicelabs.
 And media companies like The Guardian, The New York Times, WNYC, and Quartz.

 What is voicecamp?

-Voicecamp is an eleven-week program for a select group of builders that begins April 17th and concludes June 30th.
-During that time participating companies will work with betaworks and leading thinkers on conversational interfaces, verbal computing, and AI.
-The betaworks team, along with industry partners, will work with you on product, platform integration, data science, branding and fundraising.
+Voicecamp is an eleven-week program for a select group of builders that began on April 17th and concluded June 30th.
+During that time participating companies worked with betaworks and leading thinkers on conversational interfaces, verbal computing, and AI.
+The betaworks team, along with industry partners, work with the teams on product, platform integration, data science, branding, and fundraising.

 8% of common stock in each company is allocated to betaworks.
 A $200,000 uncapped, SAFE note with a 25% discount is offered to all voicecamp companies.
 Each company selected into voicecamp gets: